 Wardens

-Each year, members of the Court elect four Wardens, one of whom becomes the Senior Warden.
+Each year, members of the Court elect five Wardens, one of whom becomes the Senior Warden.
 The Wardens meet in committee four times a year and have a responsibility as a ‘Cabinet’ to the Parliament of The Company, the Court.
 As such they are responsible for the implementation of the decisions of the Court and the routine management of The Honourable Company.

 Master